edsu/mediator/README.md

 # medium-inator

-medium-inator is an app that looks at Medium through the lens of Twitter.
+Look at Medium through the lens of Twitter.

 ## Entities